 This has double pole changeover contacts and will operate either detected and undetected LED's or a bicolour LED.
 The bicolour LED changes colour from green for no train detected to red when a train is detected.

-The same as the IRDOT-2 where a bicolour display is required.
+The same as the IRDOT-2 where a bicolour display or double pole contacts are required.

 The first set of relay contacts can be used for automatic stopping, the second set for interfacing with a computer or completely seperate electrical circuit..